SL(2,Z)-action for ribbon quasi-Hopf algebras: Introduction

 In Section \ref{sec:univ-hopf-braided} we give our conventions for braided tensor categories and Hopf algebras in them, and we review the reconstruction theory for Hopf algebras of \cite{Majid:1993} in the special case of the identity functor, leading to the universal Hopf algebra.
 In Section \ref{sec:univ-hopf-via-coends} an equivalent description of the universal Hopf algebra in terms of coends is given.
 This is the formalism used in \cite{Lyubashenko:1995} and in the rest of this paper.
 The categorical setting we will work in -- factorisable finite tensor categories -- is described in Section \ref{sec:univ-Hopf-finite}.
 The $SL(2,\mathbb{Z})$-action of \cite{Lyubashenko:1995} and the theory of internal characters of \cite{Fuchs:2010mw,Shimizu:2015} are recalled in Section \ref{sec:SL2Z}.
 In Section \ref{sec:ribbon-qHopf} we state our conventions for quasi-triangular quasi-Hopf algebras $A$.
 Section \ref{sec:coend-repA} contains our first main result, the explicit computation of the Hopf algebra structure maps of the universal Hopf algebra $\coend$ in $\rep A$.
 We state the factorisability condition on $\rep A$ in terms of the defining data of $A$ and show that it is equivalent to the definition in \cite{[BT]}.
 Finally, Section \ref{sec:SL2Z-quasiHopf} contains our second main result, namely explicit expressions for the $S$- and $T$-action on the centre $Z(A)$ of a ribbon quasi-Hopf algebra $A$.

 {\bf Acknowledgements:} We thank Daniel Bulacu, Simon Lentner, Yorck Sommerh\"auser and Blas Torrecillas for discussions and helpful comments on a draft of this paper.
-AG is supported by DESY and CNRS.
+The work of AMG was supported by DESY and CNRS.

 \textbf{Conventions:} In what follows, by ``category'' we will mean ``essentially small category'', i.e.\ we will always assume that the isomorphism classes of objects form a set.
 For the set of morphisms $U\to V$ in a category $\cat$ we use the notation $\cat(U,V)$ instead of $\Hom_{\cat}(U,V)$.
 We fix a field $\ok$ and denote by $\vect_\ok$ the category of finite-dimensional $\ok$-vector spaces.
 For $A$ a $\ok$-algebra (later mostly a quasi-Hopf algebra), the $\ok$-linear category of finite-dimensional left $A$-modules will be denoted by $\rep A$.